 - Adopt, and clearly communicate to suppliers and the public, a company policy for the supply chain of minerals originating from conflict-affected and high-risk areas.
 We continued to publicly communicate our Policy.
-The Policy extends to our suppliers and generally: (i) requires suppliers who provide components, parts or materials containing necessary Conflict Minerals to work with us towards conflict-free sourcing; (ii) prohibits human rights abuses associated with Conflict Minerals, including support to Armed Groups in Covered Countries; (iii) prohibits corruption, money-laundering and bribery in our mineral supply chain; (iv) requires suppliers to communicate their commitment to responsible sourcing and legal compliance to sub-suppliers; and (v) contains a grievance mechanism for our employees, suppliers and other interested parties, where permitted by applicable law, to notify us of a potential violation of the Policy.
+The Policy extends to our suppliers and generally: (i) requires suppliers who provide components, parts or materials containing necessary Conflict Minerals to work with us towards conflict-free sourcing; (ii) prohibits human rights abuses associated with Conflict Minerals, including support to Armed Groups in Covered Countries; (iii) prohibits corruption, money-laundering and bribery in our Conflict Minerals supply chain; (iv) requires suppliers to communicate their commitment to responsible sourcing and legal compliance to sub-suppliers; and (v) contains a grievance mechanism for our employees, suppliers and other interested parties, where permitted by applicable law, to notify us of a potential violation of the Policy.
 If we learn that a supplier is not in compliance with our Policy, we expect to work with the supplier to achieve compliance, subject to the suspension and termination decisions made pursuant to our risk management plan, as described below.
-The Policy is posted to our website at http://www.leggett.com/SupplierDocuments/Corporate and was communicated through training materials sent electronically to appropriate business unit personnel and identified in-scope suppliers.
+The Policy is posted to our website at https://leggett.com/supplier-documents and was communicated through training materials sent electronically to appropriate business unit personnel and identified in-scope suppliers.
 The website and information accessible through it are not incorporated into this document. - Structure internal management to support supply chain due diligence.
 We utilized various employees in establishing a cross-functional internal management team to conduct Conflict Minerals due diligence.
 Our cross-functional internal management team consists of representatives from our business units, the International Supply Chain Compliance Group, the Legal Department, and senior management. - Business Unit Personnel.
 We provided training materials for business unit personnel regarding their responsibilities in conducting an internal inventory and the requirements of the Rule.
 We then surveyed personnel for each of our business units and asked them to identify parts and materials containing necessary Conflict Minerals and the respective supplier of each such part or material.
 Business unit personnel linked the parts and materials to finished products manufactured, or contracted to be manufactured, by the applicable business unit.
 In addition, business unit personnel and other employees contacted certain non-responsive suppliers in an attempt to assist the suppliers and obtain a response on the CMRT.
-Business unit personnel also categorized "non-responsive" in-scope suppliers pursuant to our risk management plan, as discussed below, for review by senior management. - L&P International Supply Chain Compliance Group.
-Our International Supply Chain Compliance Group engaged with identified in-scope suppliers to seek information on the origin of the Conflict Minerals, the identity of the SORs that processed the Conflict Minerals, and whether the Conflict Minerals were derived from recycled or scrap sources.
-Our International Supply Chain Compliance Group also engaged in follow-up due diligence communications with non-responsive suppliers.
+Business unit personnel also categorized "non-responsive" in-scope suppliers pursuant to our risk management plan, as discussed below, for review by senior management.